lisanne-lin/lisanne-lin/README.md

 🌸 I'm a sucker for visually pleasing websites (especially with small interactive elements)

-🌱 I like to read and take care of my plants & read in my spare time
+🌱 I like to read and take care of my plants